glzr-io/glazewm/README.md

 ### Bar Component: Battery

 The battery component displays the system's battery level in percent.
-There are three labels available that can be customized:
+There are nine labels available that can be customized:

+- `label_draining_low`: used when the system is draining battery power(i.e. not charging) and the battery level is low.
+- `label_draining_medium`: used when the system is draining battery power(i.e. not charging) and the battery level is medium.
-- `label_draining`: used when the system is draining battery power(i.e. not charging).
+- `label_draining_high`: used when the system is draining battery power(i.e. not charging) andthe battery level is high.
+- `label_power_saver_low`: used when the system is on power saving mode and the battery level is low.
+- `label_power_saver_medium`: used when the system is on power saving mode and the battery level is medium.
-- `label_power_saver`: used when the system is on power saving mode.
+- `label_power_saver_high`: used when the system is on power saving mode and the battery level is high.
+- `label_charging_low`: used when the system is connected to power and the battery level is low.
+- `label_charging_medium`: used when the system is connected to power and the battery level is medium.
-- `label_charging`: used when the system is connected to power.
+- `label_charging_high`: used when the system is connected to power and the battery level is high.

 `{battery_level}` is a variable which is replaced by the actual battery level when the label is displayed.